 Joel has played in, composed for, and toured with his own bands, Big Bear and Beautiful Weekend, as well as other projects including Tyondai Braxton’s Wordless Music Group (in collaboration with the LA Philharmonic, the BBC Symphony Orchestra, and the The London Sinfonietta), Man Forever, Evan Ziporyn’s Critical Band, MIT’s Balinese Gamelan ensemble Gamelan Galak Tika, Glenn Branca’s 100-guitar ensemble for “Symphony No. 13 Hallucination City,” and Kevin Micka’s Animal Hospital Ensemble.
-He has also had the pleasure of working with the LA Philharmonic, the BBC Symphony Orchestra, and the The London Sinfonietta.
+He is also a member of The Non-Fiction Cartel, a working collaborative that supports short form documentary media-making in New England.

 Joel studied classical guitar performance at the University of Hartford’s Hartt School.